 I keep hearing people say that the tiny amounts raised for charity are 'better than nothing'.
 But, how low will we go before we say 'enough is enough'?

-Twelve years ago, when I started off looking into this, it seemed that no one else was interested.
+When I started off looking into this in 2004, it seemed that no one else was interested.
 More recently this page has helped kickstart protests, discussions and alternatives to Pride and I'm very proud of that.

 There's very little documentary evidence around from the early days.
 The event started as a jumble sale on Canal Street and, until recently, many of us thought that 1990 was the first.